 Hello dear Readers!

-The Tuesdays of last few month I’ve been busy with research in Birmingham’s Museum Warehouses.
+The Tuesdays of the last few months I’ve been busy with research in Birmingham’s Museum Warehouses.
 I’ve been looking at the vast amount of dried specimen plants of one of the 6 or so Herbariums they have stored in there.

-Why I wanted to research Bagnall’s Herbarium in particular was because of the many local native plants he collected as well as the many plants from Sutton Park.
+Why I wanted to research Bagnall’s Herbarium in particular was because of the many local native plants Bagnall himself collected as well as the many plants from Sutton Park.
 This is a national important nature reserve and SSSI.
 More about this later!

 A herbarium (plural: herbaria) is a collection of preserved plant specimens and associated data used for scientific study.

 There are Herbaria all over the world and I used the ones at Royal Botanic Gardens, Kew whilst I was student there and also when we had the National Collection of New World Salvias at Rodbaston College.